 Gary Randle leads the planning and landscape architecture practice.

 He is in our Milwaukee, Wisconsin office and has been focusing on developing our Company’s expertise and a portfolio of work in urban areas.
 He will expand his focus to include the entire region.
-Gary has been with SEH for one year, and has 26 years of experience in planning and development.
+Gary joined SEH in 2018 and has 29 years of experience in planning and development.

 “In all of the years being a part of this industry and leading teams, leading the planning and architecture practice in Wisconsin and Indiana might be the most exciting and challenging role I have taken on yet,” Gary says.

 Gary hopes to transform traditional thinking–shifting away from what he calls cookie-cutter, solution-based engineering to out-of-the-box entrepreneurial solutions.